r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/metasploit-API/writing_a_linux_post_module_from_scratch.md

 # MODULE OBJECTIVES
                 Gather system information after succcessfully exploitation (post-exploitation).
-                For that we are going to load the msf/core/post/common module to use the MSF API 'cmd_exec()' to execute bash commands on remote system, display outputs, and store outputs to logfile (store_loot).
+                For that we are going to load the msf/core/post/common module to use the msf API 'cmd_exec()' to execute bash commands on remote system, display outputs, and store outputs to logfile (store_loot).